rspamd/rspamd/doc/markdown/lua/index.md

-# Rspamd lua API {#top}
+# Rspamd Lua API {#top}

-Rspamd lua api is a core part of rspamd functionality.
-Lua is used for writing rules and plugins in rspamd.
-There are several objects and libraries that simplify classifying of mail.
+Lua api is a core part of Rspamd functionality.
+[Lua language](http://www.lua.org) is used for writing rules and plugins.

-## Using lua API from rules {#luarules}
+## Using Lua API from rules {#luarules}

-Many lua rules are shipped with rspamd.
-They can be included to rspamd by using tag **lua** in rspamd.conf:
+Many Lua rules are shipped with Rspamd.
+They can be included to Rspamd by using tag **lua** in Rspamd.conf:

 ~~~ucl
 lua = "$CONFDIR/lua/rspamd.lua"